 In a world of internet and SEO, it may seem that the only form of advertising for business today is through advanced technology.
 But there are some things that the new tech age just can’t match.
 In this Billboard Mastery podcast we’re going to review the old-fashioned strengths of billboard advertising that reign supreme over all competitors.

-Episode 43: Carving An Old-Fashioned Niche In A Technology World Transcript
+Episode 42: Carving An Old-Fashioned Niche In A Technology World Transcript

 And that's one thing that billboards have always excelled at.
-On top of that, you have the learning curve, many of your small businesses and large businesses, they understand billboards.
+On top of that, you have the learning curve.
+Many of your small businesses and large businesses, they understand billboards.
 Billboards have been around for over 100 years.
-So most companies understand the benefits.
-They understand how to use the media, and they're happy to pay for it.
-So it's a very easy sell to a lot of businesses on like forms of internet advertising that they're very unfamiliar with and don't exactly understand how it will benefit their business.
-Most businesses, thank heavens understand billboards, and all the benefits that they can give the business.
-The bottom line to it all old fashioned things still work in the modern era.
-Old Fashioned things are very attractive to old fashioned business.
-Billboards have been old fashioned for about a century or more.
+So most companies understand the benefits, they understand how to use the media, and they're happy to pay for it.
+So it's a very easy sell to a lot of businesses, unlike forms of internet advertising that they are very unfamiliar with and don't exactly understand how it will benefit their business.
+Most businesses, thank heavens, understand billboards and all the benefits that they can give the business.
+The bottom line to it all, old-fashioned things still work in modern era.
+Old-fashioned things are very attractive to old-fashioned business.
+Billboards have been old-fashioned for about a century or more.
 They're not going away.
-They're not being replaced by the Internet.
-There definitely is a place for internet advertising for businesses.
-But in the same vein, there's definitely a place for billboards too.
-This is Frank Crawford Billboard Mastery podcast, and we'll talk to you again soon.
+They're not being replaced by the internet.
+There definitely is a place for internet advertising for businesses, but in the same vein, there's definitely a place for billboards too.
+This is Frank Rolfe, the Billboard Mastery Podcast, and we'll talk to you again soon.